 For example, if the absolute path of the file to be collected is

-/cls/logs/access.log, the directory prefix entered by the collection path is
+/cls/logs/access.log, then the directory prefix entered for the collection path should be

-When you select the pre-created server group to bind the current log topic with the server group, LogListener monitors the log files on the collection server group according to the configured rules.
-You may bind a log topic to multiple server groups, but report a log file to only one log topic.
+Select an existing server group, and associate it with the current log topic.
+Then, LogListener will monitor the log files in this server group according to the rules you set.
+You may bind a log topic to multiple server groups, but a log file will only be collected into one log topic.

-CLS provides various log parsing modes, e.g. full text in a single line, separators, JSON, Full RegEx, etc. This article takes the separator format log as a case for description.
-For more information, please see Separator Format.
-The log sample is as follows:
+CLS provides various log parsing modes, e.g. full text in a single line, separator, JSON, complete regex, etc. Here we use the separator mode as an example.
+See below for the sample log.
+For more information, see Collecting CSV Logs.